lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 REM Set System Properties with CATALINA_OPTS set "CATALINA_OPTS=-Dlucee.full.null.support=true -Dlucee.cfml.writer=white-space -Dlucee.cfml.writer=white-space"
 ```

+If you have installed **Tomcat as service in Windows**, the service wrapper launches Java directly without using script files.

+In this case you can alternatively add the *System Properties* in the JAVA tab of Tomcats GUI service editor.

+To launch Tomcat GUI service editor, open a terminal window and enter `path-to-lucee-installation\tomcat\bin\tomcat9w.exe //ES//NameOfYourTomcatService`.

 **For Linux:** Create a shell script at  *path-to-lucee-installation\tomcat\bin\setenv.sh* with the following content: